Cybersecurity: The Next Generation of Information Technology Careers

 Meet Our Teachers

-Cyber Essentials, Operational Cybersecurity, AP Computer Science Principals
+Foundations of Programming, Operational Cybersecurity, and AP Computer Science Principles

 Mr. Wingate spent 26 years on active duty in the Air Force.
 His last posting was as the Chief of Security for United States Strategic Command where he directed the Information, Physical, Industrial, and Personnel Security programs.
 After retiring, Mr. Wingate taught as an Adjunct Instructor for American Military University, ITT Technical College and Embry –Riddle Aeronautical University.